RedAntisocial/CleanCooldownManager/README.md

 # CleanCooldownManager
-Just some tweaks to the Blizzard Cooldown Manager look and feel until they do them.
+Just some tweaks to clean up the Blizzard Cooldown Manager look and feel until they do them.
+- Zero padding
+- Centered growth
+- No borders